-His most renowned dramatic works are the trilogy: Chicken Soup with Barley (1958), which tells the story of an East End Jewish family fighting the Blackshirts in 1936; Roots (1959), which celebrates early feminist Beatie Bryant’s move to independence, and I’m Talking About Jerusalem (1960).
+His most renowned dramatic works includes the trilogy Chicken Soup with Barley (1958), which tells the story of an East End Jewish family fighting the Blackshirts in 1936, Roots (1959), which celebrates early feminist Beatie Bryant’s move to independence, and I’m Talking About Jerusalem (1960).

 Wesker received much attention for his play Shylock (1976), a retelling of Shakespeare’s The Merchant of Venice.
 In his play Shylock and Antonio are close friends and share a disdain for the antisemitism shown in the Christian society.

 Wesker founded the Roundhouse’s first theatre in 1964.
 He also co-founded the Writer’s & Reader’s Publishing Cooperative Ltd in 1974.
 In 2005, Wesker wrote his first novel Honey, a children’s book about Beatie Byrant, the heroine from his play Roots.
 Wesker continued to write late into his life, despite suffering with Parkinson disease, and produced a collection of poems All Things Tire of Themselves which was published in 2008.

 Wesker recieved a knighthood in 2006 for his accomplishments and contributions to theatre.
 He died in 2016.

 —.
 Plays: 1: The Wesker Trilogy: Chicken Soup With Barley; Roots; I’m Talking About Jerusalem.
 London: Methuen Drama, 2001.

 —.
 Plays: 2: Annie Wobbler; Yardsale; Four Portraits of Mothers; Betty Lemon?; The Mistress; Letter to a Daughter.
 London: Methuen Drama, 2001.